loventaanyango/post-fire-vegetation-recovery-mt-kenya/README.md

 ## Interactive Story Map

 The `docs/` folder contains a standalone HTML story map summarizing the study's methodology and findings with interactive charts and maps, built with Leaflet and Chart.js.
-To publish it as a live site: **Settings → Pages → source: `main` branch, folder: `/docs`.**

 ## Citation